sudocrystal/uw-cse-da-startup/arduino/03_traffic_light.md

 - Combine your knowledge from the last few activities into one finished product
 - Plan a new feature and then implement it
 - Troubleshoot your own code
+- **Finding Errors in a Tutorial!**
+  - WHAT?!
+There are a few minor errors in this tutorial.
+You will need to use your awesome brain to find and correct errors (both in code and in hardware setup).

 ## You need
 - Arduino